- Home

 Difficulty reaching orgasm

 If you’ve had your clitoris or other sensitive areas of the vulva removed, you may have difficulty reaching orgasm.
-Removal of the uterus, cervix and ovaries can also change how a woman experiences orgasm.
-Emotional concerns can also affect orgasm.
+Removal of the uterus, cervix and ovaries can also change how you experience sexual pleasure and orgasm.

 Tips for reaching orgasm

-- Use self-stimulation to find out what works for you.
+- Use masturbation to see what works for you.

 - Use stroking and massage, or guide your partner’s hands or fingers to areas that arouse and excite you.

 - Focus on your breathing.
-Try to tense and relax your vaginal and pelvic floor muscles in time with your breathing during intercourse or while your clitoris is being stroked.
+Try to tense and relax your vaginal and pelvic floor muscles in time with your breathing during penetration or while your clitoris is being stroked.

 - Explore reaching orgasm without penetration.
 Try oral sex, masturbation with sex toys or all-over touching.